The Seduction (TV series)

-The Seduction (know as Merteuil in France) is a French television series created by Jean-Baptiste Delafon, based on Pierre Choderlos de Laclos's epistolary novel Les Liaisons dangereuses.
+The Seduction (known as Merteuil in France) is a French television series created by Jean-Baptiste Delafon, based on Pierre Choderlos de Laclos's epistolary novel Les Liaisons dangereuses.
 It stars Anamaria Vartolomei, Diane Kruger, Vincent Lacoste, and Lucas Bravo.
-The series is both a prequel and a loose adaptation of the plot of the novel, and follows Isabelle de Merteuil (Vartolomei) as she is trying to get revenge on the Vicomte de Valmont (Lacoste) after he betrayed her.
+The series is both a prequel and a loose adaptation of the plot of the novel, and follows Isabelle de Merteuil (Vartolomei) as she is trying to get revenge on Vicomte de Valmont (Lacoste) after he betrayed her.

 The series production was announced by HBO Max in September 2024 with Nabi Productions and Felicita Films serving as producers.
 Filming took place mainly in Val-d'Oise between September and December 2024.
-Originally announced as an Max Original, it was rebranded as an HBO Original in October 2025.
+Originally announced as a Max Original, it was rebranded as an HBO Original in October 2025.

-The Seduction premiered in France on 14 November 2025 on HBO Max's HBO hub.
+The Seduction premiered in France and internationally on 14 November 2025 on HBO Max's HBO hub.
+Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 9 critics, indicating "generally favorable" reviews.

 Premise

-The day after her marriage, Isabelle Dassonville discover that the ceremony was fake and that her husband was in reality the Vicomte de Valmont who was manipulating her.
+The day after her marriage, Isabelle Dassonville discovers that the ceremony was fake and that her husband was in reality the Vicomte de Valmont, who was manipulating her.
 Condemned to take a vow of silence in a convent, her only way to escape is to follow Valmont's aunt, Madame de Rosemonde, who wants to use her to seduce the Comte de Gercourt in Paris for her own mysterious motives.
-But when Rosemonde's plan fail, Isabelle decides to marry the Comte de Merteuil in order to become a Marquise and gain power to help her to get revenge on Valmont.
+But when Rosemonde's plan fails, Isabelle decides to marry the Comte de Merteuil in order to become a Marquise and gain power to help her to get revenge on Valmont.